Steven Mackintosh: Television

+Mackintosh played a peasant boy, the Luck Child, who is prophecied to be king in Jim Henson's The StoryTeller, S1:E4.

 Mackintosh played DS Winter in the 10 part series Lucky Man, created by Stan Lee for Carnival films and Sky TV.
 He played Robbo in From There to Here by BAFTA winning writer Peter Bowker for the BBC and played John Coniston in the acclaimed Inside Men for BBC 1.
 His other numerous credits include: Luther, Lost Christmas, The Other Boleyn Girl, The Buddha of Suburbia, Prime Suspect and Our Mutual Friend.
 Mackintosh won Best Actor at the Royal Television Society Awards and a Best Actor Nomination at the BAFTAs for his role in Care for the BBC.
 In recent years he has become a popular choice to narrate documentaries.
 He replaced Jamie Theakston to narrate the BBC police documentary, Traffic Cops.
 He also narrates on the documentary Aircrash Confidential from Discovery Communications and Saving Lives at Sea on BBC 2.

 Personal life

+His sister Lynda married Graham Ellingham in June 1985.

-He is married to the actress Lisa Jacobs.
+He married the actress Lisa Jacobs, on 7 November 1988 in London.
 They have two daughters, Martha Mackintosh (born 1992) and Blythe Mackintosh (born 1996).
 He is a fan of Manchester United.